Conditions

 This is a bit of an odd name to describe a diagnostic phenomenon in East Asian medicine, but it captures a common symptom patients present with in the clinic.

-Running Piglet Qi is the name for that sense of uprising or rising anxiety you can feel in your chest.
-There can be an energetic sense of uprushing from right under the solar plexus up into the chest and it can be accompanied by feelings of heart palpitations, flutterings, and even intense anxiety or fear.
-How unpleasant, right?
-Texts in East Asian medicine (EAM) describe it as a sense of “internal urgency”.
+There can be an energetic sense of uprushing from right under the solar plexus up into the chest and it can be accompanied by feelings of heart palpitations, flutterings, intense anxiety or nervousness, and digestive distress.

 Understanding Running Piglet Qi